 Our company installs a variety of tile roof materials, including:

 - Natural Stone

 Natural Stone has been used as a roofing material for centuries.
-Slate, blue limestone, green sandstone, and black stone are elegant by nature, and they can be used to complement virtually any architectural design.
+Slate, blue limestone, green sandstone, and black stone are elegant by nature.
+They can be used to complement virtually any architectural design.
 Natural stone is very popular among homeowners who are trying to recreate the old-world style.

-Concrete and clay tiles are some of the most versatile materials available because they can be formed into various shapes and styles.
-These two tile roof materials are ideal insulators and they are also fire-resistant.
+Concrete and clay tiles are some of the most versatile materials available.
+They can be formed into various shapes and styles.
+These two tile roof materials are ideal insulators.
+They are also fire-resistant.
 Concrete and clay systems will last for a century or even longer if maintained properly.
-So if you would like only to have to buy one rooftop in your lifetime, concrete or clay is the choice for you.
+If you would like only to have to buy one rooftop in your lifetime, concrete or clay is the choice for you.

-Metal tiles are becoming increasingly popular among homeowners looking for environmentally responsible ways to build and protect their homes.
-Copper and aluminum tiles are lighter than stone, clay, and concrete, and therefore, typically do not require any additional structural reinforcement before they are installed.
+Metal tiles are becoming increasingly popular among homeowners.
+Especially if they are looking for environmentally responsible ways to build and protect their homes.
+Copper and aluminum tiles are lighter than stone, clay, and concrete.
+Therefore, typically do not require any additional structural reinforcement before they are installed.
 These materials are also rust-proof.
-They are unaffected by extreme temperatures, and when they have fulfilled their 50 to 120 year performance lives, they can be recycled.
+They are unaffected by extreme temperatures.
+When they have fulfilled their 50 to 120 year performance lives, they can be recycled.

-If you need to repair or replace your tile roof in Carmel, Fishers, Noblesville, McCordsville, or any nearby city in Indiana, call us today at (317) 626-6741 to schedule a free estimate.
+If you need to repair or replace your tile roof in Fishers, Carmel, Noblesville, or any nearby city, call us today at (317) 626-6741 to schedule a free estimate.